KovDimaY/TodoList-React.js/README.md

 # TodoList-React.js

 This project was created to learn how to make web-apps using Express.js framework with React.js components.
-This is a simple application that helps you to manage your task.
-You can create new tasks in the input area and then delete and modify them in the table below.
-Also you can mark your task as completed by clicking on it.
-You cannot create empty tasks and also tasks that already exist.

 ### Screenshots:
 ![pic1](https://cloud.githubusercontent.com/assets/26466644/25105952/49da7448-23c7-11e7-8941-8205d01335e8.png)